 - Recuperation lasting a year or more

-Minimally invasive spondylosis surgery, as performed at Laser Spine Institute, involves relatively small incisions, limited removal of bone or other tissue, and requires no hospital stay.
-Perhaps most importantly, recuperation is far shorter than after traditional surgery, so patients can resume their normal lives much sooner.
+Minimally invasive spondylosis surgery, as performed at Laser Spine Institute, involves small incisions, limited removal of bone or other tissue and requires no hospital stay.
+Perhaps most importantly, recuperation is far shorter than after traditional surgery.
 Contact Laser Spine Institute to learn more, or for a free review of an MRI or CT scan.